sooneeatwork/SoonStack.Backend/README.md

 ### 2.1 Database Configuration

 Before running the SoonMonoCleanStore application, you need to set the database.
 Follow these steps:

-0. Make sure mysql is installed
+0. Make sure mysql is installed.

 1. Run all db script provided at folder MySql in MySql which can be found at ~\SoonMonoCleanStore\Persistance\DatabaseScript\MySQL.

 2. Update the `ConnectionStrings` section with your database connection information.